Now that I feel better, when can I return to my regular activities?

 Recommendations for female transplant patients

 Although fertility is not a problem, rejection or high blood pressure are both complications a woman might experience for at least one year following transplant surgery.
 It is important to prevent a pregnancy during this time by taking extra precautions.
 This doesn't mean that you cannot have a healthy pregnancy later.
 However, you should know the risks and make sure your doctor has experience dealing with a transplant patient.

 It is also important to know that a transplant patient who becomes a new mother should not breastfeed her baby.
 The immunosuppressive medicine prescribed after transplantation can be passed through the mother's breast milk and can cause harm to the baby.

 Female transplant patients should be sure to have a yearly PAP test (a test for cancer of the cervix) and a mammogram.
 Immunosuppressive medicine could cause increased susceptibility to various types of cancer.
 Pap tests and mammograms are preventive measures that can help your health care providers detect any problems.

 Recommendations for male transplant patients

-Male transplant patients might experience difficulty with erections after surgery.
-This might be caused by a reduction of blood flow to the penis, or it might be a result of the transplant medicines.
+Male transplant patients might experience difficulty with erections of the penis after surgery.
+This might be caused by a reduction of blood flow to the penis, or it might be a result of the transplant medicine.
 In most cases, this situation can be corrected.